deep-entertainment/safehouse/design/gdd.md

 [marjorie](characters/marjorie.md) and [calvin](characters/calvin.md) sit and eat breakfast. [rebeca](characters/rebeca.md) is at the now open cupboard in the living room. [calvin](characters/calvin.md) tells her to join them, to which she reluctantly agrees to.
 She leaves the cupboard open.

 As they are eating, [marjorie](characters/marjorie.md) tries to grill [rebeca](characters/rebeca.md) to find out wether she tries to scare her.
 At the same time, [rebeca](characters/rebeca.md) tries to test Calvin to find out more.
 They get into an argument. [calvin](characters/calvin.md) intervenes, and something he says triggers a reaction by [rebeca](characters/rebeca.md).
-Rebeka backs off and tells Calvin that she will go shopping, and leaves (the cupboard is still open).
+Rebeca backs off and tells Calvin that she will go shopping, and leaves (the cupboard is still open).

 After breakfast, [marjorie](characters/marjorie.md) takes the dishes once again to the kitchen.